Analysis and algorithms for $\ell_p$-based semi-supervised learning on graphs: Introduction

 where we extend the definition of $J_p$ to be

 where $f$ is a source function.
 The unique minimizer $u : \mX \ra \R$ of \eqref{eq:plap_optimality} satisfies the optimality conditions

 where $\Delta^G_p$ is defined in \eqref{eq:graphp}.
-While we most often are concerned with $f\equiv 0$ in practice, it is useful to formulate the problem in more generality, so that we can easily compute exact solutions by choosing $u(x)$ and computing $f(x)$ accordingly.
+In machine learning applications we always take $f\equiv 0$ in \eqref{eq:Jp_def} and \eqref{eq:plap_graph}.
+However, it is useful to formulate the equation in more generality so that we can construct exact solutions by choosing $u(x)$ and computing $f(x)=-\Delta^G_p u(x)$ accordingly.
+This allows us to evaluate and compare the convergence rates of different methods.
 We will refer to \eqref{eq:plap_optimality} as the {\bf variational problem}, and to \eqref{eq:plap_graph} as the {\bf variational $p$-Laplace} equation.